If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website. Find out more about cookies

 A partner nomination form (PN1) is no longer required in respect of claims for payment of survivor benefits to unmarried partners.

 Answers to common pension queries about abatement including when it applies, what your pre-retirement pensionable NHS earnings are and other issues.

 Answers to common queries about the ongoing added years contract for people in the 1995 section of the NHS pension scheme

 Answers to questions on additional pension, what it costs, what the payment options are and how it is affected by leave or absence and other issues.

 Answers to common pension queries on allocation - the ability to give up (allocate) part of your pension to provide a pension, payable after your death, to a dependant.

-Answers to common pension queries on the annual allowance including how much it is, how to calculate it, where there are exemptions and other issues.
+Answers to common pension queries on the annual allowance including how much it is, how to calculate it, and how to use the BMA pensions modeller.

 FAQs and guidance to help you understand your annual allowance pension statement